Authentication and authorization

 High-level design

-• Cloudevent-handler
+• CloudEvent-handler

 • GraphQL

-The client sends requests to either service depending on their current task.
-The cloudevent-handler ingests events from the client and stores it in a database.
+The client sends requests to either service depending on their current task. cloudevent-handler ingests events from the client and stores it in a database.
 The GraphQL server answers queries from the client and returns data from the database.
-Other than those points, the two are treated the same in this design.
-They both use the same authentication and authorization solution.
-This topic simplifies the explanation by only showing the cloudevent-handler.

-The server implements support for authentication using Kubernetes RBAC.
+The server implements support for authentication by using Kubernetes RBAC.
 This includes requiring the client to send a token from a Kubernetes service account token bound to a Kubernetes role.

 2. The administrator copies the service account token and puts it in the client cluster where the client container can read it.
 For example, the client can get the token mounted as a Kubernetes secret.

-3. The client sends a request to AMR, and puts the service account token in the http header Authorization: Bearer <token>.
+3. The client sends a request to AMR, and puts the service account token in the HTTP header Authorization: Bearer <token>.

-6. The SubjectAccessReview looks, according to the Kubernetes RBAC system, for any Role/ClusterRole associations by using bindings to find a match between the assigned roles to the specific service account and the requested resource information.
+6. According to the Kubernetes RBAC system, SubjectAccessReview searches for any Role or ClusterRole associations by using bindings to find a match between the assigned roles to the specific service account and the requested resource information.

 check-circle-line exclamation-circle-line close-line